codepath/android_guides/Styling-UI-Screens-FAQ.md

 Check out the [Button Custom Background Official Guide](http://developer.android.com/guide/topics/ui/controls/button.html#CustomBackground) for specific details.

+#### How would I create a toggle button that alternates between two images?

+For this, we'd use a custom [ToggleButton as described here](http://mirhoseini.info/how-to-create-a-toggle-button-with-custom-image-and-no-text-in-android/) which has a different image applied for the checked and unchecked states.

 #### How would I create images that look good at any resolution?

 You have probably noticed that there are multiple drawable folders (i.e drawable-hdpi, drawable-xhdpi) which allow us to provide [multiple resolutions for different density screens](http://developer.android.com/training/basics/supporting-devices/screens.html#create-bitmaps).
 An easy guide for which sizes to create can be found in [[this ImageView guide|Working-with-the-ImageView#supporting-multiple-densities]].